BCFeather/BCFeather/README.md

 # how to contact me.
 Contact me to learn more about me!
 Email me at baocaozhe@foxmail.com.
 WeChat, QQ and Twitter are also available.

+And there is more about what I do on SatWiki.
+- Translate things from Gunter(https://space.skyrocket.de/).
+- Perfect the rules and regulations.
+- Maybe more…

 <!---
 BCFeather/BCFeather is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.